Totalitarianism: Criticism and evolution of the totalitarian model

-In 1980, in a book review of How the Soviet Union is Governed (1979), by J.F.
-Hough and Merle Fainsod, William Zimmerman said that "the Soviet Union has changed substantially.
+In a 1980 review of How the Soviet Union is Governed (1979) by Jerry F. Hough and Merle Fainsod, scholar of authoritarianism William Zimmerman writes: "the Soviet Union has changed substantially.
 Our knowledge of the Soviet Union has changed, as well.
 We all know that the traditional paradigm [of the totalitarian model] no longer satisfies [our ignorance], despite several efforts, primarily in the early 1960s (the directed society, totalitarianism without police terrorism, the system of conscription) to articulate an acceptable variant [of Communist totalitarianism].
 We have come to realize that models which were, in effect, offshoots of totalitarian models do not provide good approximations of post–Stalinist reality [of the USSR]."
-In a book review of Totalitarian Space and the Destruction of Aura (2019), by Ahmed Saladdin, Michael Scott Christofferson said that Hannah Arendt's interpretation of the USSR after Stalin was her attempt to intellectually distance her work from "the Cold War misuse of the concept [of the origins of totalitarianism]" as anti-Communist propaganda.
+In a book review of Totalitarian Space and the Destruction of Aura (2019) by Saladdin Ahmed, Michael Scott Christofferson writes that Hannah Arendt's interpretation of the USSR after Stalin was her attempt to intellectually distance her work from "the Cold War misuse of the concept [of the origins of totalitarianism]" as anti-communist propaganda.

 Kremlinology

-During the Russo–American Cold War (1945–1989), the academic field of Kremlinology (analysing politburo policy politics) produced historical and policy analyses dominated by the totalitarian model of the USSR as a police state controlled by the absolute power of the supreme leader Stalin, who heads a monolithic, centralised hierarchy of government.
-The study of the internal politics of the politburo crafting policy at the Kremlin produced two schools of historiographic interpretation of Cold War history: (i) traditionalist Kremlinology and (ii) revisionist Kremlinology.
-Traditionalist Kremlinologists worked with and for the totalitarian model and produced interpretations of Kremlin politics and policies that supported the police-state version of Communist Russia.
-The revisionist Kremlinologists presented alternative interpretations of Kremlin politics and reported the effects of politburo policies upon Soviet society, civil and military.
-Despite the limitations of police-state historiography, revisionist Kremlinologists said that the old image of the Stalinist USSR of the 1950s—a totalitarian state intent upon world domination—was oversimplified and inaccurate, because the death of Stalin changed Soviet society.
-After the Cold War and the dissolution of the Warsaw Pact, most revisionist Kremlinologists worked the national archives of ex–Communist states, especially the State Archive of the Russian Federation about Soviet-period Russia.
+During the Cold War (1945–1989), the academic field of Kremlinology (analysing Politburo of the Communist Party of the Soviet Union policies and politics) produced historical and policy analyses dominated by the totalitarian model of the USSR as a police state controlled by the absolute power of the supreme leader Stalin, who headed a monolithic, centralized hierarchy of government.
+The study of the internal politics of the Politburo's crafting of policy in the Kremlin produced two schools of historiography of the Cold War: traditionalist Kremlinology and revisionist Kremlinology.
+Traditionalist Kremlinologists worked with and for the totalitarian model and produced interpretations of Kremlin politics and policies that supported the police-state portrait of communist Russia.
+The revisionist Kremlinologists presented alternative interpretations of Kremlin politics and reported the effects of Politburo policies on Soviet society, both civilian and military.
+Despite the limitations of police-state historiography, revisionist Kremlinologists argued that the old image of Stalinist Russia of the 1950s—a totalitarian state intent on world domination—was oversimplified and inaccurate, given that Stalin's death changed Soviet society.
+After the Cold War and the dissolution of the Warsaw Pact, most revisionist Kremlinologists worked in the national archives of post-communist states, especially the State Archive of the Russian Federation on Soviet-era period Russia.